thezerothcat/LaMulanaRandomizer/README.txt

-La-Mulana Remake Randomizer v1.0!

-Data to be randomized will be read in from files.
+WARNING: This is an alpha release!
+There are still a lot of missing features and possible bugs.
+Use at your own risk.

-Unless you're running this from IDE, make sure you have a clean copy of script.rcd in your La-Mulana directory.
+If you are using the jar, MAKE SURE you have a clean copy of script.rcd in your La-Mulana directory!
+Failure to do so often results in unwinnable seeds.

 How to use:
 -----------------------------